ghc-proposals/ghc-proposals/proposals/0000-no-type-in-type.rst

    syntax highlighting enabled, this is a new change to an area that has already undergone some disruptive changes, and it has been mentioned previously and rejected.
 But I still like it, so I'm mentioning it here.

+   EDIT: After further discussion, I'm less enamored of this idea, for two reasons:

+   1. This ``type`` would simply be a type synonym for ``TYPE LiftedRep``, as it is today.
+It's quite strange to have a keyword be an ordinary type synonym.

+   2. @nomeata pointed out (offline discussion) that currently, ``type`` is used in export lists to denote a namespace.
+It's quite possible that its use as a namespace selector might grow in the future, and using ``type`` to mean ``Type`` would preclude this.

+   I find both arguments compelling independently, and so I withdraw support for this alternative.
+Nevertheless, I'm keeping it in the proposal in case someone wants to argue in support of it.

 Unresolved questions
 --------------------